Unlock Your Home’s Equity in Pennsylvania: Bridge Loans Explained

 In Pennsylvania, a typical scenario where you might consider a bridge loan is when you find your dream home but haven’t yet sold your current property.
 In this situation, the equity from your existing home is leveraged to cover the down payment and closing costs for your new home.

-Often, the lender who is financing your new home will also provide the bridge loan.
-They’ll usually require that your current home is actively listed for sale.
+Often, the lender who is financing your new home will also provide the bridge loan, requiring that your current home is actively listed for sale.
 These bridge loans are generally available for a period ranging from six months to a year, giving you some breathing room.

 Your lender will likely assess your debt-to-income ratio (DTI) to determine your eligibility for a bridge loan.
 This calculation will include your existing mortgage payments, the expected payments for your new home, and any interest-only payments on the bridge loan.
 This comprehensive evaluation ensures that you can manage the financial obligations of both properties concurrently.